 Developing a psychoanalytic approach to working with children and adolescents

-Training Location: London.
+Training Location: Online.
 Part-time course.

 This course offers the opportunity for those currently engaged in direct work with children or young people to discuss aspects of that work in a weekly seminar led by a senior child psychotherapist.
-The aim of the course is to develop and enhance psychoanalytic understanding of the emotional growth and behaviour of children and adolescents and to consider its application in current work.

-Currently accepting applications for September 2025 start.
+Currently accepting applications for September 2026.

 - Course content